Ghagga kothi

 There used to be another building near the Kothi outside the 'wall', on the south-west side known as Lassi Khaana.
-The building used to serve as the Kithchen to the guests at the Kothi.
+The building used to serve as the kitchen to the guests at the Kothi.

 During hunting expeditions the Viceroy of India and Prince of Wales once stayed here.

 Due to poor upkeep by the government, Lassi Khaana looked deserted ruins for long time, eventually met the dust.